 Last, but not least, it’s time for the base and legs to get refreshed.
 Because these vintage stacking tables created sort of a tiered effect when together, I thought an ombré cascade of soft greens would be perfect.
 In addition, it’s similar to the effect I gave a set of nesting tables in this post HERE.

-First, using my Fan Brush, I add three different colors, one to each table.
+First, I add three different colors, one to each table.

 Then, I add a smidgen of distressing.
 Last, I apply a touch of wax to add dimension as well as protection.